 IPA assists its national member organisations when national laws affecting publishers, in particular copyright laws, are introduced, reviewed or amended.
 IPA provides its members with legal advice and lobbies national governments in cooperation with concerned member organisations.

 IPA monitors cases of violations of freedom of expression and freedom to publish worldwide.
 IPA supports publishers and authors in the case of their prosecution and persecution, and brings their case to the attention of international organisations, national governments and the media.
 IPA initiates protest campaigns when appropriate.

 IPA has developed an extensive network of internationally active non-governmental organisations (NGOs) sharing IPA's objectives, in particular in the area of copyright and freedom of expression.
 These include international newspaper, periodical, and music publishers, writers, librarians, collecting societies and human rights organisations.

-Every two years IPA awards a prize, the IPA Freedom to Publish Prize, for exemplary courage in upholding freedom of expression and freedom to publish.
+Every year IPA awards a Freedom to Publish Prize, the IPA Prix Voltaire, for exemplary courage in upholding freedom of expression and freedom to publish.